 As a result, authorized delegations are not contrary to the provisions of the EPC.

-Chapter 68.
-G2 / 02 - Priority of an application from a non-CUP member country, but from TRIPs agreements
+G2 / 02 - Priority of a request from a country not a member of the CUP, but of TRIPS agreements

 decision G2 / 02 was released on April 26, 2004.